 3. What is the worst-case scenario if I make this investment?

-Like all salespersons, stockbrokers emphasize the good points of their products and downplay the bad.
-Don’t let your broker get away with just telling you what he or she thinks is “realistically” the worst that can happen.
+Like all salespersons, brokers and advisors emphasize the good points of their products and downplay the bad.
+Don’t let them get away with just telling you what he or she thinks is “realistically” the worst that can happen.
 If there is a doomsday scenario, you need to hear it spelled out.
 Why?
 Because doomsday comes around plenty often on Wall Street.

 4. How liquid is this investment?